Getting to Avoriaz

 - Thonon-les-Bains (45 kms/1 hour drive)

-The quickest way to get from the stations to the resort is by taxi, but there are much cheaper scheduled public bus services as well – see www.altibus.com for details.
+The quickest way to get from the stations to the resort is by taxi.
+Thes can be booked in advance through Ski-Lifts.
+There are also cheaper but slower scheduled public bus services as well – see www.altibus.com for details.

 Both Cluses and Thonon-les-Baines have direct TGV service from Paris Gare de Lyon which take about four and a half hours.
 But there are not many direct trains to either station, so often you have to change onto a local TER service at Bellegarde, Annecy or Lyons.
 The fastest indirect services can be slightly quicker than the direct service.
 Full details are at www.voyages-sncf.com.